imrafaelmerino/java-fun/docs/README.md

 - Our commitment to encapsulation ensures that only the essential classes, those relevant to the client perspective, are exposed.

-By maintaining a small and tightly focused scope, **json-values** offers you a hassle-free and efficient way to work with JSON data without unnecessary complexity.
+By maintaining a small and tightly focused scope, json-values offers you a hassle-free and efficient way to work with JSON data without unnecessary complexity.

 ## <a name="introduction"><a/> Introduction

-Welcome to **json-values**, a groundbreaking JSON library for Java that harnesses the power of persistent data structures.
+Welcome to json-values, a groundbreaking JSON library for Java that harnesses the power of persistent data structures.

 In the world of Functional Programming (FP), immutable data structures, often referred to as "values," hold a pivotal